jacobjavits/jakemckelvie2021/about.md

 partial to the static site world, but I've spent a lot of time building sites in Wordpress which is how I learned a lot of the fundamentals.

-I play in [this band](https://jcmandtops.com/) with my pals Nick and Matt.
-We've made albums and toured around the country on and off since around 2010.
+I'm also a [part-time touring musician](https://jakemckelvie.com/) and have made albums and toured around the country on and off since around 2010.

 I'm happy to chat with anyone interested in connecting about websites, music or anything else.
 Feel free to email me